Sage-Bionetworks/sage-monorepo/apps/openchallenges/thumbor/README.md

 See below for information on how to create and configure the AWS S3 buckets.

-### Upload an image to MinIO (deprecated)

-1. Open MinIO web console http://localhost:9001/.
-2. Login into MinIO (see MinIO project folder for the default credentials).
-3. Upload an image to the bucket `img`
-    - E.g. Download the [Triforce image] and name it `triforce.png`.

 ### Access the image with Thumbor

 Open this link and you should see the resized image: